andrewt3000/MachineLearning/README.md

 E - experience

 ### 3 Types of machine learning
 1. Supervised learning - learns uses labeled training data.
-Example predict house prices in portland.
+Training data has input and output.
-2. Unsupervised learning - learns using unlabled training data.  algorithm finds structure.
+2. Unsupervised learning - learns using unlabled training data.
+Training data is input but has no output.
+Algorithm finds structure.
 Clustering is an example of unsupervised learning.
 Examples: social network analysis, market segmentation, astronomical data analysis.
 3. Reinforcement learning - learns to take action by maximizing a cumulative reward.

 ### 2 Types of machine learning problems